Lance Mambondiani, BancABC Zimbabwe, Steward former CEO - Pindula

 The appointment of Mambondiani followed the announcement that Ngwenya had allegedly been forced out of Steward Bank.
 This paved the way for the appointment of Lance who was said to have been hired on a temporary basis.[5]
 It was however not clear whether Lance would be appointed on a substantive basis, Steward Bank board chairman Oluwatomisin Fashina was quoted as having said the process of appointing a substantive CEO.

-Mambondiani resigned from his job as Steward Bank boss after four years.[6]
-ZimLive however reported that Mambondiani was fired because of the alleged misuse of forex at the Cassava-owned bank.
+Mambondiani resigned from his job as Steward Bank boss in May 2019.[6]
+Other reports, however, said that he was fired following alleged misuse of forex at the Cassava-owned bank.[7]

 During his tenure Steward Bank turned out to be one of the most innovative financial institutions in the country, coming up with solutions such as WhatsApp banking, digital account opening, mobile app banking and Kwenga[8]